 Student Spotlight - Summer of 2018

-Alexander Bingham Fortner (right) is getting his Bioengineering degree from the University of California San Diego.
-Patricio Madrigal Luna (left) is a Biochemistry major at the Instituto Technologico de Bahia de Banderas.
-They are studying the effect of sand temperature on the survival of embryos in a beach hatchery at Mayto Beach, Jalisco.
-This is Mayto’s 13th year of protecting turtles!
+Alexander Bingham Fortner (right) majored in Bioengineering at the University of California San Diego.
+Patricio Madrigal Luna (left) was a Biology mayor at the Tecnológico Nacional de México Bahía de Banderas campus.
+They were studying the effect of sand temperature on the survival of embryos in a beach hatchery at Mayto Beach, Jalisco.

-Darian Double (upper right) from University of Michigan and Katie Toon (upper left) a Neuroscience major from Pitzer College in California kicked off the second year of snorkeling transects in a multi-year study of the Faunal Assemblage of Los Arcos Marine Park.
-Katie traded places halfway through the study with Kirsten Stokes (lower photo), a sixth grade teacher from Florida who has experience working on underwater research projects with Texas A&M and wanted to help save turtles in Mexico over the summer!
-They live in Boca de Tomatlan, Jalisco.
+Darian Double (upper right) from University of Michigan and Katie Toon (upper left) a Neuroscience major from Pitzer College in California kicked off the second year of snorkeling transects in a multi-year study of the Fish Assemblage of Los Arcos Marine Park.
+Katie traded places halfway through the study with Kirsten Stokes (lower photo), a sixth-grade teacher from Florida and graduate of Texas A&M who wanted to help save turtles in Mexico over the summer!
+They lived in Boca de Tomatlan, Jalisco.
 Their work was published in the Journal of Fisheries Research.Read the article here!

-Fernando Herrera Abundis (left) is a Mechatronics Instituto Tecnólogico de Estudios Superiores de Monterrey and Karla Maribel Piña Moctezuma (right) is a Sustainable Innovation and Energy Engineering at the Universidad de Monterrey.
-They are taking a comprehensive view of solid waste pollution in their host village Boca de Tomatlan, Jalisco, Mexico.
-They use data from their NOAA marine debris data study, surveys of the community, and finally education and outreach in the primary school.
-Their final project will be a management pan to share with leaders.
+Fernando Herrera Abundis (left) was a Mechatronics Instituto Tecnólogico de Estudios Superiores de Monterrey and Karla Maribel Piña Moctezuma (right) was a Sustainable Innovation and Energy Engineering at the Universidad de Monterrey.
+They took a comprehensive view of solid waste pollution in their host village Boca de Tomatlan, Jalisco, Mexico.
+They used data from their NOAA marine debris data study, surveys of the community, and performed education and outreach in the primary school.

-Emer Creedon (right) is our first European intern!
-She studies Biological And Chemical Sciences at University College Cork Ireland and is a competitive equestrian.
+Emer Creedon (upper right) studied Biological and Chemical Sciences at the University College Cork in Ireland and is a competitive equestrian.
 The turtle camp at San Pancho, Nayarit, Mexico asked for an E. Coli study of their nearshore waters where turtles forage and mate.
-She works on this with her partner Allison Carothers (left) a Fisheries & Wildlife, Animal Science major from University of Nebraska.
-Alli doing a study of nest temperatures in relationship to climate variables in several different ex situ and in situ scenarios.
+She worked on this with her partner Allison Carothers (left) a Fisheries & Wildlife, Animal Science major from University of Nebraska.
+Alli did a study of nest temperatures in relationship to climate variables in several different ex situ and in situ scenarios.
 Emma Urofsky (below) was on a gap year, and continued Alli’s study in the fall.

 Student Spotlight - Summer of 2017